Improving The Food At Casa Bonita A Common Theme As 'South Park' Creators Trey Parker & Matt Stone Plan To Buy Landmark

 “I was getting a little bit worried but it is a local landmark,” she said.

-The restaurant is hoping to open for dining at the beginning of September.
+The restaurant is hoping to open for dining (and diving) at the beginning of September.